-For every data visualization control that shows data on your dashboard, there is a corresponding metric set which encapsulates the data that is being visualized, and metric set bindings which specify how the various elements of the data visualization (such as chart series tooltips) are bound to data elements.
+For every data visualization that shows data on your dashboard, there is a corresponding metric set that encapsulates the data that is being visualized, and settings that map various parts of the data visualization to data elements.

-Modifying the control's underlying metric set or its bindings is done using the Data Analysis Panel.
+Modifying the control's underlying metric set or the mapping settings is done using the Data Analysis Panel.
 Contrast this with the Properties window, which you use for customizing the specific visualization such as its appearance, animation, and interactivity.

 If the metric set is checked out to yourself, you can directly add or remove measures and hierarchies from the Data Analysis Panel.
-Use the buttons at the top of the Data Binding Panel to make other changes to the metric set (including overrides) or the metric set bindings.
+Use the buttons at the top of the Data Analysis Panel to make other changes to the metric set (including overrides) or the visualization.